-Skyla lives in Southern Ontario where she dabbles in art, is an avid gamer, and watches Buffy reruns.
-She’s naturally brunette, occasionally a redhead, and currently blonde.
-If she ever becomes a grown-up, she wants to run her own pub, as well as become world dictator.
+Skyla is a fifth generation crazy cat lady who lives in southern Ontario, where she dabbles in art, is an avid gamer, and watches Buffy reruns.
+If she ever becomes a grownup, she wants to run her own pub, as well as become world dictator.

 ....so that's the "official" version.
 What's the unofficial one?

 My first poem publication came at age eleven.
 I had a few more pieces published in anthologies, tried my hand at journalism in tenth grade, then eventually decided to pursue writing full time straight out of high school.
 At age twenty-one, I signed my first book contract with a small press for the award-winning "River."
 By this point, I'd completed a few novels, but you know how everyone always says, "Never try to publish your first book, 'cause it probably sucks?"
 Well, they're right.